Gibbo3771/slave-free-chocolate/README.md

 __Run and make sure it works__

 You can now go back to the root of the application and run the following command in your terminal to spin everything up `rake start:development`.  *This will run the React front end on port 3000 and the Rails API on port 3001*.

+__Seed some data__

+You can run `rails db:seed` to inject some develop/testing data into the database.

+__Rails Admin__

+The applications is using Rails Admin as a CMS and is currently the easiest way in adding and verifying the behaviour/structure of data.
+You can login to it by going to `/admin` and use the following credentials:

+- username: admin
+- password: password

+At the moment, the login is handled by HTTPBasic Auth.
+If you're feeling up to changing this, it would be nice to have proper JWT authentication and a nice login page for admins.
+This will allow trusted contributors work on the live database without shared credentials.

 ## Contributing